v0lt/BassAudioSource/README.md

 4. If you want to use a filter for all supported files and streams, then add BassAudioSource.ax or BassAudioSource64.ax to the list of external filters of MPC-BE, MPC-HC or other DirectShow player and set "prefer".

 5. Open the audio file in the DirectShow player.

+## MIDI support

+To play MIDI files, you need to copy the SoundFont file (.sf2, .sfz) to the folder with the installed BassAudioSource and select it in the settings.

+PS: Links to a couple of SF2 files are available in the [BASSMIDI plugin description](https://www.un4seen.com/bass.html#addons).

 ## Links